Brazil hospitals buckle in absence of national virus plan - WTMJ

 “I have a lot of colleagues who, at times, stop to cry.
 This isn’t medicine we’re used to performing routinely.
 This is medicine adapted for a war scenario,” said Zavascki, who oversees infectious disease treatment at a private hospital.
 “We see a good part of the population refusing to see what’s happening, resisting the facts.
 Those people could be next to step inside the hospital and will want beds.
 But there won’t be one.”

 Over the president’s objections, the Supreme Court last year upheld cities’ and states’ jurisdiction to impose restrictions on activity.
-Even so, Bolsonaro consistently condemned their moves, saying the economy needed to keep churning and that isolation would cause depression.
-Measures were relaxed toward the end of 2020, as COVID-19 cases and deaths ebbed, municipal election campaigns kicked off and home-bound Brazilians grew fatigued by quarantine.
+Even so, Bolsonaro consistently condemned any such moves, saying the economy needed to keep churning and that isolation would cause depression.

 The most recent surge is driven by the P1 variant, which Brazil’s health minister said last month is three times as transmissible as the original strain.
 It first became dominant in the Amazonian city Manaus and in January forced the airlift of hundreds of patients to other states.